Twitter Suspends QAnon Conspiracy Content | Silicon UK Tech News

 Twitter Suspends Accounts Tweeting QAnon Conspiracy Content

-Content and accounts associated with far right conspiracy group QAnon is being permanently suspended by Twitter this week
+Content and accounts associated with far right conspiracy group QAnon are being permanently suspended by Twitter this week

 Twitter continues to tighten up against the spread of misinformation on its platform with confirmation it is clamping down on those spreading content from a far-right conspiracy group.